PACKET SWITCHING

 In case of additional reliability, there is an error correction code in Internet packet headers that contain, a

+number representing a mathematical combination of the rest of the packet data.
 In transmission, If there a single bit of the packet is changed, then

 recalculation of the error correction code by a router won’t match the code